JasonPaulGithub/Shop-ProductCalculation-Application/README.md

 Below is my submission for a coding assessment for a company called BJSS.

-The feedback provided was quite frankly - terrible.
+The feedback provided was quite frankly - very poor.

-To improve my skills please read the criteria below and take a look at my code.
-I will be happy for any feedback.
-Thanks!
+I would really appreciate some feedback so I can improve my skills.
+Thanks you!

 Jason